 - Make sure that there isn't any large debris or hair wrapped around the brush bar of your vacuum cleaner's motor head.
 This will not only impact the brush bar's ability to clean, but could also damage your motor by putting undue stress on it.

 - Look for proper attachments that you will need for your particular vacuuming chores of the day.
 If you're vacuuming everything - ceiling fans, blinds, upholstery, etc. - make sure that you have all the necessary attachments at hand.
 You don't want to break your cleaning momentum to go in search of the tools you need.

 Once your vacuum cleaner is ready to go,

 - Remove any large debris that is in your vacuuming path.
 This will prevent your vacuum cleaner from becoming clogged, losing suction, and overtaxing your vacuum's motor.

 - Don't forget to do corners and edges with a crevice tool.
 And don't forget those baseboards!

 - When vacuuming stairs, start with corners and edges using the crevice tool.
 Sometimes stairs have baseboards too, and these shouldn't be neglected.
-Don't forget to vacuum the vertical part of the stairs as well (a smaller, maneuverable attachment may need to be used for this.
-The Eureka Power Paw is a universal attachment that's ideal for use on stairs.
+Don't forget to vacuum the vertical part of the stairs as well (a smaller, maneuverable attachment may be required for this).
+The Eureka Power Paw is a universal attachment that is ideal for use on stairs.

 - Use slow movements to allow the vacuum cleaner time to use its suction to pull up dust.
 Slower movement also allows a motorized brush bar sufficient time to pull pet hair out of carpets and upholstery.